-Carmen Iguina joined the ACLU/SC in 2012 as an Equal Justice Works Fellow.
+Carmen Iguina is staff attorney at the ACLU of Southern California.
+She joined ACLU SoCal in 2012 as an Equal Justice Works fellow.

-Prior to joining the ACLU/SC, Carmen clerked for the Honorable Kiyo A. Matsumoto on the United States Court District Court for the Eastern District of New York and for the Honorable Stephen R. Reinhardt on the United States Court of Appeals for the Ninth Circuit.
+Prior to joining ACLU SoCal, Carmen clerked for the Honorable Kiyo A. Matsumoto on the United States Court District Court for the Eastern District of New York and for the Honorable Stephen R. Reinhardt on the United States Court of Appeals for the Ninth Circuit.

 Carmen graduated from Harvard University and New York University School of Law, where she was a Root-Tilden-Kern Scholar.